What is ALA? Is alpha lipoic acid a nootropic? How effective is it? This article examines these questions so you don’t have to.

 Dopamine, serotonin, and norepinephrine have all been shown to be more effective with regular ALA supplementation.

 ALA has even been shown to reverse memory loss due to age related conditions.

 Memory loss from neurological disorders like Alzheimer’s and dementia is often closely associated with the formation of amyloid plaques, or fatty deposits, on the surface of neurons.

 ALA breaks up these gunky deposits, allowing the receptor sites to function properly again.

 Speaking of age-related decline, I think we should at least mention why ALA is considered by many to be a ‘Longevity Vitamin’.

 Alpha-Lipoic Acid for Anti-Aging – Can it Turn Back the Clock?

-I’ve already mentioned how ALA protects our cells from oxidation, and improves our overall vitality by supporting mitochondria.
+OK.
+So we know how ALA protects our cells from oxidation, and improves our overall vitality by supporting mitochondria.

 But does ALA’s ability to slow down the aging process go deeper than that?